kdoore/1335GitBook/project-3-class-definitions/colorscheme.md

-  color[] colors;  //array of colors represented in the scheme ColorChip[] colorChips;  //a colorChip object is created for each color in the list int  activeIndex = 0;  //start wtih no active color - index keeps track of which ever color is currently selected float x, y; //location of the top-left edge of the ColorScheme object float size; // size of each each ColorChip - used when creating each colorChip
+  color[] colors;  //array of colors represented in the scheme ColorChip[] colorChips;  //a colorChip object is created for each color in the list int  activeIndex = -1;  //start witn no active color - index keeps track of which ever color is currently selected float x, y; //location of the top-left edge of the ColorScheme object float size; // size of each each ColorChip - used when creating each colorChip